williamhe101/Hugo-Portfolio/content/post/Experience in Murata/index.md

 ---
 title: My Experience at Murata
-subtitle: Welcome 👋 This will be my first post in general, but I wanted to share a quick memoir of my experience here as an Associate Hardware Engineer at Murata Electronics.
+subtitle: Welcome 👋 This will be my first post in general, but I wanted to share a quick memoir of my experience here as an Assistant Hardware Engineer at Murata Electronics.

 # Summary for listings and search engines
-summary: Welcome 👋 This will be my first post in general, but I wanted to share a quick memoir of my experience here as an Associate Hardware Engineer at Murata Electronics.
+summary: Welcome 👋 This will be my first post in general, but I wanted to share a quick memoir of my experience here as an Assistant Hardware Engineer at Murata Electronics.

 # Link this post with a project
 projects: []